AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

 ### Colour Mix: Channel

-The Colour mix editor has 4 different ways of selecting colours, which are useful in different ways (on Diamond 9 the sliders are horizontal rather than vertical as shown in the pictures.)
+The Colour mix editor has 4 different ways of selecting colours, which are useful in different ways (on Diamond 9, and on other consoles if you resize the window to a portrait shape, the sliders are horizontal rather than vertical as shown in the pictures.)

 ![Attribute Editor - Colour Channels](/docs/images/Attribute-Editor-Channels.png)